 By-standing.

-Complicity with or failure of any student to appropriately address known or obvious violations of the Student Code of Conductor law;
+Complicity with or failure of any student to appropriately address known or obvious violations of the Student code of conduct;

-Complicity with or failure of any organized group to appropriately address known or obvious violations of the Student Code of Conduct or law by its members;
+Complicity with or failure of any organized group to appropriately address known or obvious violations of the Student code of conduct its members;

 Abuse of Conduct Process.
 Abuse or interference with, or failure to comply with, College processes, including conduct and academic integrity meetings/hearings, including, but not limited to: